Novartis AG (NVS) and the Battle of Fundamentals vs. Technicals

 Sponsored

+The average price from analysts is $96.60, which is $16.86 above the current price.
 NVS currently public float of 2.15B and currently shorts hold a 0.34% ratio of that float.
-Today, the average trading volume of NVS was 2.46M shares.
+Today, the average trading volume of NVS was 2.50M shares.

 NVS’s Market Performance

-NVS stocks went down by -1.78% for the week, with a monthly jump of 3.33% and a quarterly performance of 4.40%, while its annual performance rate touched -8.97%.
-The volatility ratio for the week stands at 0.92% while the volatility levels for the past 30 days are set at 0.90% for Novartis AG.
-The simple moving average for the period of the last 20 days is -0.24% for NVS stocks with a simple moving average of 0.83% for the last 200 days.
+NVS stocks went down by -5.58% for the week, with a monthly drop of -2.45% and a quarterly performance of 1.42%, while its annual performance rate touched -11.88%.
+The volatility ratio for the week stands at 1.52% while the volatility levels for the past 30 days are set at 1.04% for Novartis AG.
+The simple moving average for the period of the last 20 days is -4.44% for NVS stocks with a simple moving average of -3.34% for the last 200 days.

-Volatility was left at 0.90%, however, over the last 30 days, the volatility rate increased by 0.92%, as shares surge +2.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.97% upper at present.
+Volatility was left at 1.04%, however, over the last 30 days, the volatility rate increased by 1.52%, as shares sank -3.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.05% upper at present.

-During the last 5 trading sessions, NVS fell by -1.78%, which changed the moving average for the period of 200-days by +2.19% in comparison to the 20-day moving average, which settled at $88.51.
-In addition, Novartis AG saw 0.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NVS fell by -5.58%, which changed the moving average for the period of 200-days by -3.21% in comparison to the 20-day moving average, which settled at $88.32.
+In addition, Novartis AG saw -3.35% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NVS